ckglidden/UPCH-species-distribution-tutorial/README.md

 chart.Correlation(data0[7:ncol(data0)],
                   histogram = TRUE, method = "pearson")

-#nothing with correlation > 0.7
+#nothing with correlation > 0.7 so we keep all variabes for the analysis

 ```
 <img src= https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/final_figures/lulc_correlation.png></br>
-**Figure 5.** Pearson's correlation coeffecients of variables.
+**Figure 5.** Point plot of pairwise realtionships, covariate distribution, and Pearson's correlation coeffecients of variables.

 &nbsp;

 ### Challenge Questions
-1. Try using GEE to add additional climate or LULC covariates.
+1. Try using GEE to add additional climate or LULC covariates to the final analysis dataset.

 &nbsp;
 &nbsp;